 Postgraduate Diploma in Integrated Practice in Childhood and Youth

-This postgraduate diploma course is designed for both those working with or for children and young people in a wide range of settings, and for those with a general interest in the study of childhood and youth.
+This postgraduate diploma is designed for graduates from any discipline who have either a professional or personal interest in the area of childhood and youth studies.
+It would suit both those who already work with children and young people and who wish to enhance their knowledge as well as those who wish to enter this field.
 The postgraduate diploma requires you to study two compulsory 60-credit modules which cover the theoretical and practice aspects of integrated services for children and young people.
 While there is no work-based requirement, you will get the most out of the qualification if you have access to a child or youth setting.

 This qualification will extend your knowledge and understanding of childhood and youth and encourage you to reflect critically on aspect of yours and others’ integrated practice.
 Theoretical frameworks address the family; the law; children’s rights; politicised childhoods; participation and voice issues; consumerist childhoods; education; ethnicity and religion; child criminology; child sexuality; and multi-cultural childhoods – examined within a global context with featured case studies linking theory to practice.
 Integrated practice issues explore the changing policy, organisational, personal and professional contexts in which work with children and young people takes place.
 Multi-agency working and inter-professional practice have a central focus.
 You will learn to use critical tools to analyse policy and to reflect on practice in ways that enable you to develop professionally and meet the diverse and changing needs of children and young people.

 Planning your studies